telicent-oss/telicent-instance/README.md

 # telicent-instance
-Tool to create and visualize diagrams for specific ontologies using [Resource Description Framework (RDF)](https://www.w3.org/RDF/).
+This is a tool to create and visualize diagrams for specific ontologies using [Resource Description Framework (RDF)](https://www.w3.org/RDF/).

 Key Features: